 Julie's communication classes at BGSU were great preparation for her transition into the workforce by allowing her to grow relationships with customers and maintain continuous strong communications internally at her company.

 More About Our Alumni

 Graduates with a major in communication move easily into for profit, nonprofit, and governmental organizations.
-We maintain a notebook filled with our graduates’ business cards.
-These show what they are doing and where.
-Their business cards provide ample evidence that majoring in communication is an important basis for moving onto a productive and profitable career path.
+We maintain a database with information about our graduates.
+The experiences of our alumni provide ample evidence that majoring in communication is an important basis for moving onto a productive and profitable career path.
 For example, our alumni have established careers working with the Speaker's Bureau and Pentagon in Washington D.C., the Atlanta Braves, Coca-Cola Corporation, Mahalo Daily in Los Angeles, WTWH Media/Design World Magazine, many work in various capacities in education institutions such as the Ohio University, Loyola University Chicago, University of Nevada, College of Wooster, Illinois State University or Tallahassee Community College.
 We have many who work in various organizations as CEOs, account executives, attorneys, patent advocates, civic affairs specialists, government relations specialists, media specialists, investor specialists, community relations specialists, academic advisors, spokespeople, researchers, consultants, volunteer coordinators and other similar capacities.